tensorflow/tfjs-website/source/tutorials/import-keras.md

 Keras models (typically created via the Python API) may be saved in [one of several formats](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model).
 The "whole model" format can be converted to TensorFlow.js Layers format, which can be loaded directly into TensorFlow.js for inference or for further training.

-The target TensorFlow.js Layers format is a directory containing a `model.json` file and a set of sharded weights files in binary format.
+The target TensorFlow.js Layers format is a directory containing a `model.json` file and a set of sharded weight files in binary format.
 The `model.json` file contains both the model topology (aka "architecture" or "graph": a description of the layers and how they are connected) and a manifest of the weight files.

 ## Requirements
 The conversion procedure requires a Python environment; you may want to keep an isolated one using [pipenv](https://github.com/pypa/pipenv) or [virtualenv](https://virtualenv.pypa.io).
 To install the converter, use `pip install tensorflowjs`.